nodesleep/tornadotrax/README.md

 -   **Vue.js:** The frontend is built using Vue.js, a progressive JavaScript framework.
 -   **Leaflet:** The Leaflet library is used for creating interactive maps.
 -   **JSON Data:** Tornado data is sourced from a JSON file included in the project.
--   **Responsive Design:** The application is designed to be responsive, providing a tailored experience for both desktop and mobile users.

 ## Project Structure